 The principles that people may not be given health care treatment without their consent, and they are entitled to adequate information to make an informed choice, apply to competent adults (that is, to people over 18 who are able to understand their condition and the options for treatment).

 If the person is a child (under 18), either parent or a guardian may generally consent to a procedure, and the parent or guardian is entitled to the same information as an adult patient.
 However, an older child may also be able to consent if sufficiently mature to understand the procedure.
 This will depend on the child’s age and level of maturity, and the particular procedure.
 Mature minors can consent to simple procedures for their own good, such as a vaccination.
 On the other hand, greater maturity and understanding will be required for procedures that are risky or contentious, such as contraception.

 In the case of non-therapeutic sterilisation of a mentally impaired minor, court authority is required; the parent alone cannot consent.

 People who are seriously physically impaired or who have an intellectual disability or mental illness may not be able to consent to medical treatment.
-Again, this will depend on the patient’s level of understanding and ability to communicate, and the nature of the procedure.
+Again, this depends on the patient’s level of understanding, their ability to communicate and the nature of the procedure.
 It is presumed that patients with an intellectual disability are able to make their own medical decisions unless the doctor considers, after careful consideration, the patient cannot understand.